arsenicallophyes/ScreenDroid/README.md

 We have tested our app on the following devices:

 - Samsung Galaxy S10 (Android 12)
-- Samsung Galaxy J5 2016 (Android 10, Lineage OS 17)
+- Samsung Galaxy A73 (Android 14)
-- Samsung Galaxy Tab 4 (Android 4.4.2)
+- Samsung Galaxy Tab S7 FE (Android 14)
-- Samsung Galaxy Note 10.1 (Android 9, Lineage OS 16)
+- Samsung Galaxy A20s (Android 12)

-On the latest version, the app has only been tested on the Samsung Galaxy S10 (Android 12).

 ## Development

 Our app was developed and tested on Python 3.12.0.
-We welcome contributions and feedback from the community to improve and stabilize the application.
+We welcome feedback from the community to improve and stabilize the application.

 ## Known Issues